szeness/BlackJackLAc/README.md

 not all rules is 100% right, I wasnt aware of them exactly and Double came to it aswell with not exact rules, works fine.

+also not all cards is added, but as far as I remember you cant pull more then 4 of one kind. tho every number is just one time in the pack